0xKoda/DIRP/Phising/playbook.md

 - Analyze the incident to determine:
     - The point of entry and methods used in the phishing attack.
-    - The full extent of damages, including asset loss and data compromise.
+    - The full extent of damages, including asset loss and data compromise (if any).
-    - Necessary improvements in security protocols and staff training.
+    - Necessary improvements in security protocols and staff training for prevention.
 - Develop a recovery strategy encompassing:
     - Steps for safe resumption of all operations.
+    - Stocktake of new and old wallets following incident.
     - Preventative measures against future incidents.
     - Communication plans to restore trust with affected parties.